playgrdstar/almost_simplest_server/README.md

-# Fetching data from Twitter
+# (Almost) The Simplest Server Ever

-Just a super simple script to get data from Twitter.
+Just a super simple script to run a simple Flask server